Openappdev/forgot-password-mechanic-react-app/README.md

 #### `yarn test`

-Launches the unit tests in the interactive watch mode.<br />
+`yarn test` launches the unit tests in the interactive watch mode.<br />
-Four unit tests has been written.
+Four unit tests has been written with `jest`.

 #### `yarn cypress:open`